atrettel/wosp/README.md

 term.

 Wosp supports different case sensitivity options and fuzzy search with a given edit distance.
-The edit distance is the number of errors that Wosp will correct.
-It widens the search for keywords and can find typos, but too much edit distance may find too many results to be useful.
+The edit distance is the number of errors that Wosp can correct.
+It widens the search for keywords and can find typos, but too much edit distance may find too many results.

 The default is case insensitive search with an edit distance of zero.
 Searchers control the case sensitivity and edit distance using the search